 We’ve had a number of successes, including our work on improving the accessibility of the coronavirus test and on sighted guiding but there’s more to do.

 Blind or partially sighted people finding it difficult to access essential shopping can contact the RNIB helpline for advice and support on 0303 123 9999.

 We also have essential supermarket information and updates available online or via our Helpline.

 Living well with sight loss

 Our free and informal Living Well with Sight Loss courses aim to help you increase your independence, boost your confidence and connect with others to share experiences.
-Our new range of themed “Focus on” courses are dedicated to specific topics, including wellbeing, money matters and confident living.
+Our "Focus on'' courses are dedicated to specific topics, including wellbeing, money matters and confident living.
 During our confident living course, we discuss getting out and about, including using transport, guiding techniques and navigation apps on mobile devices.

 Eye health and attending eye clinics

-Anyone with questions or concerns about their sight or eye condition, or anyone concerned about safely attending their eye clinic appointment can call the RNIB Helpline on 0303 123 999 or read our online advice.
+Anyone with questions or concerns about their eye health, or anyone concerned about safely attending their eye clinic appointment can call the RNIB Helpline on 0303 123 999 or read our online advice.

 Mental health and wellbeing